Zeldovich pancakes in observational data are cold: Finding pancakes in a mock catalogue

 \subsection{Numerical pancake particle distribution}

-The galaxy distribution of an equilibrated galaxy group or cluster will appear as a roughly Gaussian distribution in all dimensions.
+The galaxy distribution of an equilibrated galaxy group or cluster will appear very different from a top-hat.
+The projected profile may be a Sersic or a broken power-law, and with low resolution it may resemble a Gaussian distribution in all dimensions.
+Similarly, the collapsed dimension of a pancake is expected to resemble a Gaussian, and not a top-hat.
 If we look at the density profile of structures in (x,y) and (R,z), where R is the projected radius and x,y,z are the spatial coordinates, we would expect to see them collapsed in a different number of dimensions, depending on the structure.
 A collapsed dimension manifests itself as a roughly Gaussian distribution, when binning and plotting density of data points as a function of distance in bin direction.
 A non-collapsed dimension, however, will show roughly as a ``top hat'' shape in a similar plot.
 To reiterate, for pancakes we would expect only one collapsed dimension.\\

 We can only conduct this test for the numerical simulation, where we are able to examine all dimensions.
 For observations we lack the spatial position along the line of sight for individual galaxies.\\